orlandomotapires/dependecy_inversion/README.md

 ## About 🤔:

+This repository showcases a C# project developed in Visual Studio that addresses a specific code smell.
+By applying the dependency inversion principle, the code was refactored to improve flexibility and maintainability.
+The repository includes source code, documentation, and serves as an educational resource for understanding and implementing effective coding practices.

 ## Resourses 🧑‍🔬:

--
--
+- Use the available classes to create elements and simulate and establish relationships between them, while each one performs its action.

 ## How to run it 🏃:

 First, clone this repository.
-After that, open the project with Visual Studio and execute Program.cs.
+After that, open the project with Visual Studio and execute ```Program.cs```.

 ## Code Feedback 🎬: